multipletwigs/pinata-og/README.md

 # Pinata DEV Hackathon Submission | Pinata OG

+> Thank you for your support!
+I've won the Pinata DEV Hackathon!
+Turning this into SaaS now!!! :)

 ![site_ss](https://github.com/user-attachments/assets/b6777c32-e11e-4c24-af0b-8bc5206fcc35)

 Tired of your links being wallflowers at the social media party?
 Fear not!
 I've built a platform that would let you generate gorgeous OpenGraph Images With just a few clicks, and you'll be pumping out drop-dead gorgeous OpenGraph Images for your sites in seconds!